greenporsche/miRcore/module-3-seq/README.md

   - Examining log files: job resource usage (time, memory, CPU)

 *Key Concepts Introduced:*
-- Data quality control as the essential first step (reinforcing BTS: "cleaning data is probably 90% of your job")
+- Data quality control as the essential first step -- as reinforced throughout the camp, cleaning data is the majority of the work
 - Adapter contamination and its effects on downstream analysis
 - cutadapt as a preprocessing tool